 When a cigarette is lit, smoke is inhaled deep into the lungs.
 This smoke contains thousands of harmful chemicals, 70 of which are linked to cancer.
 Some of these chemicals come from the plant itself, such as nicotine, a natural pesticide, or while the plant is cured, such as nitrosamines.
 When cigarettes are smoked, heavy metals, such as cadmium and lead, are also released into the body with the smoke.

-Once inside your body, these chemicals cause cancer, heart disease, lung disease, stroke, reduce fertility, nicotine addiction, and many other types of damage, both immediate and long-term.
+Once inside your body, these chemicals cause cancer, heart disease, lung disease, stroke, reduced fertility, nicotine addiction, and many other types of damage, both immediate and long-term.

 Secondhand smoke can be just as harmful to nonsmokers.

 Smokeless tobacco includes chewing tobacco, snuff and snus.
 Chewing tobacco comes in the form of loose leaf, plug or twist, and is placed between the cheek and gums.
 Some of them are placed in the mouth and others are inhaled through the nose.
 In Utah, 2.9% of adults use smokeless tobacco, and 3.9% of Utah youth have tried it.
 Smokeless tobacco is not a safe substitute for smoking cigarettes.
 It contains nicotine and 28 cancer-causing agents.
 Youth who use smokeless tobacco are more likely to become cigarette smokers.
 Rural areas typically have higher smokeless tobacco use rates than urban areas.
 It might be smokeless, but it still has plenty of danger.